Flaming Gorge National Recreation Area, Utah, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
-The majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Ensure that you find the necessary kind.
+The majority of adapters on sale are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 March

-March here can be brisk.
+March in this region can be very chilly.
 Temperatures average in the high 40s F (single digits C) during the day.
 It snows sometimes.

 What to wear/what to pack: